 5:00 pm to 9:00 pm

-Horticulture Night offers a wide variety of demonstrations, presentations offered twice throughout the event.
+Horticulture Night offers a wide variety of demonstrations and presentations offered twice throughout the event.
 Typically held in the last Thursday of July, Horticulture Night gives visitors the opportunity to view annual flowers, plants, shrubs and trees under regional conditions as well as take in educational presentations.
 It is estimated that nearly 1,600 people attend the free event.

-Horticulture topics will include:
+2018 topics include:

 Horticulture Night is free and open to the public.